genesiscommunitysuccess/docs/docs/04_web/02_web-components/01_form/13_stepper.md

 ## Usage
-Below you find an example using the `alpha-design-system`.
+Below is an example using the `alpha-design-system`.
 If you are using any other design system, change the declaration of this component accordingly.

 ```html title="Stepper"